Olical/olical.github.io/cryogen/resources/templates/md/posts/2019-03-22-clojure-socket-prepl-cookbook.md

 For regular Clojure projects, the information above should be enough for all situations.
 For ClojureScript however it's rare that you would be developing _without_ figwheel, it's not an edge case, it's the norm.
 If you start up a browser prepl though that's going to launch another tab to evaluate in, it doesn't share the same context as figwheel.

 Thankfully there's a way to have figwheel reloading your ClojureScript as well as prepl into that figwheel environment!
-I got this working with `figwheel-main` and a few tips from [Bruce][] himself over Slack and Twitter.
+I got this working with `figwheel-main` and a few tips from Bruce himself over Slack and Twitter ([@bhauman][bhauman]).
 Here's a minimal `deps.edn` for this technique.

 ```clojure
 {:paths ["src" "target"]